 Want to discover Bordeaux?
-Vintage 2009 is a great place to startFood & Wine, Uncategorized, Wine & Spirit Events & News
+Vintage 2009 is a great place to startFood & Wine, What's New?, Wine & Spirit Events & News

 Do you even like Bordeaux? (red) Bordeaux is wine from a huge wine region of France (almost a billion bottles a year!) from the regions established on and near the banks of the Gironde and Dordogne rivers in a cooler climate partially governed by the Atlantic ocean and partially by the continent.
 The better areas have well drained gravel soil.
 These wines are blended from the well known Bordeaux varieties: Cabernet Sauvignon, Merlot, Cabernet Franc, Petit Verdot and Malbec